— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 March 24, 2022

-- Oliver Moreno (Dr. Bernard Kippelen’s group, GT), “Enabling Low-Cost Radiation Detectors Through Organic Electronic Device Design, Fabrication, and Integration”
+- Oliver Moreno (Prof. Bernard Kippelen’s group, GT), “Enabling Low-Cost Radiation Detectors Through Organic Electronic Device Design, Fabrication, and Integration”

 Abstract: The first part of our presentation focuses on device innovations performed by our group at Georgia Tech.
 Our group has developed stretchable organic photodiodes with performance adequate for low-light level detection.
 The stretchability matches the mechanical properties of human skin, appropriate for wearable electronics and detectors with deformable form factors.
 The devices show low electronic noise currents in the range of tens of femtoamperes, noise equivalent power (NEP) in tens of picowatts at 60% strain, response time of 142 μs, and a high strain at break of 189% .
 This was achieved using a blend of an elastomeric material SEBS, with P3HT and ICBA donor/acceptor materials.
 We also show progress in 3D-printable plastic scintillators utilizing Bi-containing compounds and organic dyes exhibiting delayed fluorescence for enhanced capture cross-section and light yield.